 Diagnosis and Tests

 The nonspecific symptoms of SIBO make it a commonly misunderstood and underdiagnosed disease.
-It also doesn’t help that there are substantial disagreement among medical practitioners and researchers regarding the gold standard for SIBO diagnosis.
+It also doesn’t help that there is substantial disagreement among medical practitioners and researchers regarding the gold standard for SIBO diagnosis.

 Two tests are commonly conducted to confirm bacterial overgrowth – breath tests and bacterial culture.
 Nevertheless, there are more than two options that may be employed.
 Below is the list of all available technology for the purpose of clinical or research testing:

-This is the most direct way to analyse the quality and quantity of the bacterial population.
+This is the most direct way to analyze the quality and quantity of the bacterial population.
 For this procedure, liquids are taken from the proximal jejunum through a catheter and an endoscope.
 Samples were also previously collected by intubating the small bowel.
 However, the old method was cumbersome and time-consuming so more diagnostic centers are taking advantage of endoscopy.

 - Expensive and time-consuming